shaps80/CornerMasking/README.md

 This method will apply a corner radius to the specified corners of the CALayer

     - (void)setCornerRadii:(SPXCornerRadii)cornerRadii;

+This method will return the current mask path.
+This is useful when needing to set shadowPath on a layer to optimize shadow drawing

+		- (UIBezierPath *)maskPath;

 This method is provided as a convenience for specifying corner radii